julian-linux/fix-logo-game/README.md

 ### Know more about the creating proccess

 fix-logo-game was build using React and JavaScript as the main technologies.
-For the routing process it was used `react-router` and to make the information globally accessible it was used `redux`.
+For the routing process it was used `react-router` and to make the information globally accessible it was created a store using `redux`.
 The Drag and Drop feature was added using the `react-dnd` library.

 To meake this app easier to test and modify there were used the principles of Atomic Desing and Single Responsibility.